copperdogma/cursor-project-bootstrapper/bootstrapping/project-types/programming/project-setup/scratchpad.md

 **NOTES**
 - Do NOT start building the actual app.
 That's done in the next phase.
 - Update this checklist after every step
+- If possible, run the app after every step to ensure it's working.

 **Tasks**
 - [ ] Read `/docs/architecture.md` to understand the technical requirements but don't act yet.